-Those of you who read this blog regularly know I’m not a big fan of homeschooling.
-It’s not that I’m not aware that it can be done without isolating or indoctrinating kids, it’s not that I don’t know it can produce well-educated and confident kids, it’s just that I’ve seen the problems, the huge problems, it can cause, the problematic ideologies it can shelter.
+Those of you who read this blog regularly know I have some concerns about homeschooling.
+It’s not that I’m unaware that it can be done without isolating or indoctrinating kids, it’s not that I don’t know it can produce well-educated and confident kids, it’s just that I’ve seen the problems it can cause and the problematic ideologies it can shelter.

 Over the holidays, I spent some time at my parents’ home and I looked around the curriculum my siblings are using, curious to remember what I had studied growing up.
 As I looked at my siblings’ textbooks, I was reminded of how often, how very often, homeschooling is used to indoctrinate rather than to educate.

 Their science curriculum is young earth creationist (creationism literally comes into every chapter) and teaches a straw man version of evolution only to show how it’s wrong.

 Their history curriculum was created by pseudohistorian David Barton, who has no academic training in history whatsoever.

 Their economics and government textbook proclaims explicitly – explicitly - that God is a Republican.